BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/BubbleCow Pillar Strategy.md

 	-  Sub-pillar: [[A Guide To Book Editors]]
 		- Post: [[Hiring A Freelance Book Editor]]
 		- Post: [[What Does A Book Editor Really Do]]?
-		- Post: Editing Services: A Comprehensive Guide To Finding The Right Editor For Your Book - written
 	- Sub-pillar: mentoring
 		- Post: What is a book coach (written)
 	- Sub-pillar: [[Book Editing Tools and Software]]